Hodějice: Geography

 Hodějice is located about 16 km south of Vyškov and 21 km east of Brno.
 The southern part of the municipal territory with the built-up area lies in the Ždánice Forest.
 The northern part lies in the Litenčice Hills.
 The highest point is the hill Vinohrad at 336 m above sea level.
 Hodějice is situated in an agricultural landscape.
 The Litava River flows through the municipality.

 History

 The first written mention of Hodějice is in the account book of the Teutonic Knights order from 1383.
-Among the owners of the village were the Teutonic Knights, various lower nobles and the Kaunitz family.
+Among the owners of the village were the Teutonic Knights, various lesser nobles and the Kaunitz family.

 Transport

-The I/50 road (part of the European route E50) from Brno to Uherské Hradiště passes through the municipality.
+The I/50 road (part of the European route E50) from Brno to Uherské Hradiště runs through the municipality.

 The railway line from Brno to Uherské Hradiště runs through the municipality, but there is no train stop.
 Hodějice is served by the train stop in neighbouring Křižanovice.